founderofxponent/virion-labs-mono-repo/KB/shared/database/SUPABASE_DATABASE_SCHEMA.md

 #### **Result:**
 Discord servers now have a clean, uncluttered slash command interface with only:
 - `/campaigns` - View and join available campaigns for the current channel
-- `/start` - Start onboarding for the active campaign in the current channel
+- `/join` - Intelligently shows campaigns based on channel context (replaces `/start`)

-All previous custom command functionality is now accessible through the `/campaigns` interface, providing a much better user experience.
+All previous custom command functionality is now accessible through the slash command interface, providing a much better user experience with intelligent context-aware filtering.